gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this release, the Gradle team added a new chapter in the user guide documenting the [Provider API](userguide/lazy_configuration.html).

-### Cacheable C/C++ compilation
+### Faster C/C++ compilation and builds

+#### Build Cache Support

-We introduced [experimental C/C++ caching support](https://docs.gradle.org/4.3/release-notes.html#experimental-task-output-caching-for-c/c++-compilation) in Gradle 4.3, but this feature was hidden behind an additional flag.
+We introduced [experimental C/C++ caching support](https://docs.gradle.org/4.3/release-notes.html#experimental-task-output-caching-for-c/c++-compilation) in Gradle 4.3, but this feature was hidden behind an additional flag until we had fixed some underlying correctness issues.

-In this release, we have removed the special flag.
-If you [enable the build cache](current/userguide/build_cache.html#sec:build_cache_enable), Gradle will try to reuse task outputs from C/C++ compile tasks when all inputs (compiler flags, source, dependencies) are identical.
+In this release, we have fixed some underlying issues with calculating the correct build cache key for C++ compilation and have removed the special flag.
+If you [enable the build cache](userguide/build_cache.html#sec:build_cache_enable), Gradle will try to reuse task outputs from C/C++ compile tasks when all inputs (compiler flags, source, dependencies) are identical, which can [greatly reduce](https://blog.gradle.org/introducing-gradle-build-cache) build times.

-### Improvement to C/C++ incremental compilation
+Please note that there are [some caveats](userguide/build_cache.html#sec:task_output_caching_known_issues_caveats) when using the build cache.
+In particular for C++, object files that contain absolute paths (e.g., object files with debug information) are reusable and cacheable, but may cause problems when debugging.

+#### Incremental Compilation

 Gradle's incremental C/C++ compilation works by analysing and understanding the dependencies between source files and the header files that they include.
-Gradle can use this information to compile only those source files that are affected by a change to a header file.
-This means much faster builds.
-However, in some cases Gradle cannot analyze all of these dependencies, and in these cases it assumes all source files depend on all header files and recompiles all source files when any header file changes regardless of whether the change affects the compiler output or not.
-This also affects how well the Gradle build cache can be used to skip the compilation.
-None of this is good for performance.
+Gradle can use this information to compile only those source files that are affected by a change in a header file.
+In some cases, Gradle could not analyze all of these dependencies and would assume all source files depend on all header files.
+Changes to any header file would require recompiling all source files, regardless of whether the compiler output would change or not.
+This also affected how well the Gradle build cache could be used to skip compilation.

 In this release, Gradle's incremental C/C++ compilation is now able to understand most dependencies between source files and header files.
-This means much better incremental compilation and more build cache hits.
-And this means faster builds.
+This means incremental compilation will occur more often and builds are more likely to see cache hits.

 ## Promoted features